Apicurio/apicurio.github.io/_posts/2025-12-10-protobuf4j-migration.md

 Moving to protobuf4j represents a maturity milestone for Apicurio Registry.
 We are moving away from "mimicking" standard behaviors to "embedding" them.
 This ensures that as we scale, our foundation is as reliable as the Protocol Buffers spec itself.

-The result: **100% spec compliance with equal or better performance, and zero operational headaches**.
+The result: **100% spec compliance, up to 2.7x faster performance, and zero operational headaches**.

 We encourage the community to explore these changes, provide feedback, and contribute.
 For more details, check out the [pull request on GitHub](https://github.com/Apicurio/apicurio-registry/pull/6926).